 Challenges hybrid teams face

-How CHROs build behaviour alignment in hybrid teams
+How CHROs build behavior alignment in hybrid teams

 They do it through simple, clear systems: